Service Charge FAQ

-The service charge percentage is based on the average gratuity at Comal since opening in 2012.
+The service charge percentage is based on the average gratuity at Comal leading up to the switch to a service charge based model.
 It’s long been common practice at Comal and most restaurants in general to charge a fixed service charge (usually 20%) for parties of six or more – we are simply extending this policy to cover groups of all sizes.

 How is the service charge money used?

 Service charge monies are used exclusively for employee wages and benefits.
 Ultimately, this new system costs Comal more in labor costs than the previous one, as we are paying our service staff at a similar level and increasing the pay for our kitchen staff.
 We feel good about these additional costs because we believe the new compensation system will create a better staff culture with less turnover.

 Why don’t you just raise your prices and eliminate the service charge?